 - What kind of information do they tend to consume online?
 Infographics?
 Videos?
 Podcasts?

-Setup a blog and I’m not talking about some shoddy free website such as Weebly or Blogspot.
+Start a blog – and I’m not talking about some shoddy free website such as Weebly or Blogspot.
 At the end of the day you want people to trust you enough to hand over their money so invest some of your money in a domain, web hosting, premium theme or custom web design.
-I would highly recommend that you create a self hosted WordPress website for your blog and if you need help setting this up then read this guide.
+I would highly recommend that you create a self hosted WordPress website for your blog and if you need help setting this up then read this guide on how to create a blog or this one

 Create a paid e-book & offer 100% commissions to big email list owners.
 You probably think I am crazy suggesting that a) you charge for something you would normally give away and b) you give all the money to someone else.